Fiddleheads are my favourite spring vegetable.

 Growing up in Nova Scotia meant we got a chance to enjoy these tender, wild, spring treats each year.

 I’ve always loved vegetables.
 And strangely enough, my preferences were always toward the bitter, salty and sour flavours that not many children gravitate toward.
 My mom will say I liked my main meal or savoury foods better than candy, sweets and dessert.
 (Unfortunately, I did also develop a bit of a sweet tooth over the years.)

-In fact, before I could even speak, I’d spot the olives while riding through the grocery store in the cart, point out to them, and make a slight grunting sound.
+In fact, before I could even speak, I’d spot the olives in the grocery store while riding in the cart, point out to them and make a slight grunting sound.
 My mom would pick up the jar and I’d nod and smile with delight.
 Every so often, she’d put me to bed with a mini jar of green olives with pimento on my night table.
 Not your typical bedtime children’s snack!

 So it was not unusual that I enjoyed fiddleheads, cooked spinach, asparagus, various pickles, sauerkraut and smoked haddock fillets for breakfast.

 To this day, that same smile and delight comes over me when I see the fiddleheads showing up in big tubs or buckets at the farmer’s market.

 Well it’s fiddlehead season and I’ve been indulging.

 Fiddleheads are the edible tops of baby ostrich ferns that have not completely opened up yet.
 They grow wild and are popular in New England and up into the eastern provinces of Canada.
 They grow in wet areas like along rivers and streams and in swampy, marshy areas.

 The season for them is short because once they start to unfurl, the process happens pretty quickly.
 The unfurling can take a few days up to a couple of weeks.
 Once they have unfurled, we’ve lost the opportunity to nosh on those delectable, tightly-coiled nuggets of goodness.

 Where did they get their name?